sxcdennis/basic-shell-scripting/echo & printf.md

 #  echo & printf

-In this section we'll talk about the use of echo and printf within bash scripting.
+In this section we'll talk about the use of echo and printf.

 Most of the definitions were taken from the manual pages of each command.